 Oman’s varied and diverse landscapes have made it an up-and-coming tourist spot.
 Offering some of the best scuba diving sites in the world, stunning historical forts, pristine beaches, rich greenery and wildlife, and not-to-be-missed desert camps, Oman sure gets our vote for one of the top places to visit in the world this year!

 Let’s also not forget that with both destinations being predominantly Muslim, finding Halal food and places to offer your prayers will not be a problem at all!

-From exploring his home country, to experiencing the best of what the Big Apple had to offer, and even joining us on a trip to the Philippines, Malaysian influencer Mohd Nasrul Faiz Abu Azal has travelled the world.
+From exploring his home country to experiencing the best of what the Big Apple had to offer, and even joining us on a trip to the Philippines, Malaysian influencer Mohd Nasrul Faiz Abu Azal has traveled the world.
 Cape Town and Marrakesh are the two destinations on his travel bucket list for 2018.
 Here’s why:

 ‘Apart from the fact that I love animals and I have been watching Animal Planet with my father for years when I was growing up, I have never been to the African Continent so I would like to tick it (Cape Town) off my bucket list.’

 Regarding Marrakesh, ‘I once watched a documentary about Marrakesh and what attracted me most is its street food!
 Since I’m a foodie I would love to go there and experience it myself - plus, I don’t have to worry about its Halal status!’

 Both, Cape Town and Marrakesh are immensely gorgeous destinations.
 Rich in culture, home to breathtaking sites, and more importantly, Muslim-friendly!

 Yunita Tri Ratna Meliani’s recent adventures have been in destinations like South Korea and Turkey, and this year she hopes to pay France and Venice a visit with her husband, mostly because of its beautiful architecture and romantic scenery.